news-hero-young-women-in-stem-1490896454 (1)

 At Walbrook, we offer MBAs designed to help professionals lead that change – including our MBA in Artificial Intelligence.

 Explore our range of degrees and qualifications.
-Study online and take the first step towards achieving your big dreams.
+Study The Walbrook Way and take the first step towards achieving your big dreams.

-Power your passion, with a career-focused MBA programme, and graduate ahead of the competition in tomorrow's job market.
+Power your passion, with a career-focused master's programme, and graduate ahead of the competition in tomorrow's job market.

 Thrive with real support

-Access help when you need it – from learning support to career advice – plus 24/7 access to your learning platform.
+Access help when you need it – from dedicated careers support to personal guidance – wherever you’re studying from.

-90% of our graduates in employment or further study
+• 90% of graduates in paid employment or further study